eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

 	- UML
 + Buildroot
 	- Buildroot is a set of Makefiles and patches that simplifies and automates the process of building a complete and bootable Linux environment for an embedded system, while using cross-compilation to allow building for multiple target platforms on a single Linux-based development system.
 Buildroot can automatically build the required cross-compilation toolchain, create a root file system, compile a Linux kernel image, and generate a boot loader for the targeted embedded system, or it can perform any independent combination of these steps.
++ Software Engineer, Developer Experience
+	- San Francisco, California, United States — Research Acceleration
+	- The Research Acceleration team builds high-quality research tools and frameworks to increase research productivity across OpenAI, with the goal of accelerating progress towards AGI.
+We frequently collaborate with other teams to speed up the development of new state-of-the-art capabilities.
+	- As we scale up with more researchers and engineers joining OpenAI, we seek a pragmatic and passionate engineer with a strong focus on the researcher experience.
+	- In this role, you will be responsible for building and maintaining systems that allow our research + engineering organization to iteratively develop, test, and deploy new features reliably, with high velocity, and with a frictionless and fast development cycle.
+	- You will be tasked with profiling and optimizing continuous integration pipelines, building better testing infrastructure, and serving as the go-to expert for any build or test-related inquiries.
+Our current environment relies heavily on Python, Rust, and C++, which you will take ownership of and strive to transform into a state of the art development experience for research.
+	- Ultimately, your role will be to provide the necessary tools and metrics to support our fast-paced culture and ensure a stable, scalable platform for growth, while also fostering a seamless and low friction experience for OpenAI’s research.
+	- This role is based in our San Francisco HQ.
+We offer relocation assistance to new employees.
+	- Are a proficient Python programmer, with experience using Rust in production
+	- Have worked with and on build systems
+	- Are proficient with Kubernetes
+	- Annual Salary Range: $245,000—$370,000 USD
++ skill set:
+	- You should be experienced working with streaming platforms such as Azure EventHub, Apache Kafka, Apache Flink or Amazon Kinesis.
+You’re comfortable with infrastructure tooling such as Terraform, worked with Kubernetes, and have the skillsets of a SRE.
+	- Maintain the health and operability of critical data infrastructure systems such as Kafka, Azure EventHub while ensuring scalability, reliability, and security
+	- Ensure our data platform can scale reliably to the next several orders of magnitude
+	- Accelerate company productivity by empowering your fellow engineers & teammates with excellent data tooling and systems, providing a best in case experience
+	- Bring new features and capabilities to the world by partnering with product engineers, trust & safety and other teams to build the technical foundations
+	- Like all other teams, we are responsible for the reliability of the systems we build.
+This includes an on-call rotation to respond to critical incidents as needed
+	- Have 4+ years in stream infrastructure engineering maintaining Kafka, Azure EventHub, AWS Kinesis OR
+	- Have 4+ years in infrastructure engineering with a strong interest in streaming systems
+	- Take pride in building and operating scalable, reliable, secure systems
+	- Are comfortable with ambiguity and rapid change
+	- Have a voracious and intrinsic desire to learn and fill in missing skills—and an equally strong talent for sharing learnings clearly and concisely with others
+	- Annual Salary Range: $200,000—$385,000 USD
++ Software Engineer, Developer Productivity
+	- The Platform Runtime team builds core components to enable productive research from small to state of the art scale across OpenAI, with the goal of accelerating progress towards AGI.
+We frequently collaborate with other teams to speed up the development of new state-of-the-art capabilities.
+	- As we scale up with more researchers and engineers joining OpenAI, we seek a pragmatic and passionate engineer with a strong focus on the development experience for both engineers and scientists.
+	- In this role, you will be responsible for building and maintaining systems that allow our research + engineering organization to iteratively develop, test, and deploy new features reliably, with high velocity, and with a frictionless and fast development cycle.
+	- You will help oversee and drive to the vision of how we should build, test and deploy software.
+You will drive the design of our continuous integration pipelines, testing infrastructure, training and support around our build system.
+Our current environment relies heavily on Python, Rust, and C++, which you will take ownership of and strive to transform into a state of the art development experience for research.
+	- Ultimately, your role will be to provide the necessary tools and metrics to support our fast-paced culture and ensure a stable, scalable platform for growth, while also fostering a seamless and low friction experience for OpenAI’s research.
+	- Have supported large monorepo deployments before
+	- Are a proficient Python programmer, with experience using Rust in production
+	- Are proficient with Kubernetes
+	- Annual Salary Range: $245,000—$385,000 USD
 + skill set:
 	- Experience with system level monitoring tools such as Nagios or Zabbix and application performance monitoring tools such as NewRelic, AppDynamics or Dynatrace.
 	- Understand configuration management tools such as Puppet, Chef or Ansible.